jitbit/AspNetSaml/README.md

 	}

 	//user has been authenticated, put your code here, like set a cookie or something...
-	//or call FormsAuthentication.SetAuthCookie() or something }
+	//or call FormsAuthentication.SetAuthCookie()
+	//or call context.SignInAsync() in ASP.NET Core
+	//or do something else
+}
 ```